LIFE GROUP LEADER GUIDE

 Check out our Tips and Tutorials for Online Groups here: lifegroups.northcoastchurch.com/pro-tips/

-2) Use break-out rooms to personalize conversation.
+- Use breakout rooms to personalize conversation.
 (If possible, try to do this at least 5-10 minutes every meeting.)

 - Go around the circle and have everyone answer, or open it up to the group and ask someone who doesn’t talk much to answer.
 Remember, giving the group time limits helps keep one person from dominating the discussion.

-- Questions 1 and 2 are designed to bring some fun discussion.
+- Question 1 is designed to bring some fun discussion.
 Hearing from everyone at the beginning of your discussion helps people to feel comfortable sharing.
 These questions often bring things out of people you may not know.
 Over time, these types of questions can be incredibly insightful and helpful in building relationships in a group, even if your group has been together for a long time.

 - In the first few weeks we don’t have a “Quick Review” section, but you can find a similar question in #3 under “Getting To Know You.”